Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Abstract

 \section{Abstract}

 The accuracy requirements in many scientific computing workloads result in the use of double-precision floating-point arithmetic in the execution kernels.
 Nevertheless, emerging real-number representations, such as posit arithmetic, show promise in delivering even higher accuracy in such computations.
-In this work, we explore the native use of 64-bit posits in a series of numerical benchmarks extracted from the PolyBench collection and compare their timing performance, accuracy and hardware cost to IEEE 754 doubles.
-For this, we extend the PERCIVAL RISC\nobreakdash-V core and the Xposit custom RISC\nobreakdash-V extension with posit64 and quire operations.
-Results show that posit64 can execute as fast as doubles, while also obtaining up to 4 orders of magnitude lower mean square error and up to 3 orders of magnitude lower maximum absolute error.
-However, leveraging the quire accumulator register can limit the order of some operations such as matrix multiplications.
-Furthermore, detailed FPGA synthesis results highlight the significant hardware cost of 64-bit posit arithmetic and quire.
+In this work, we explore the native use of 64-bit posits in a series of numerical benchmarks \removedChanges{extracted from the PolyBench collection} and compare their timing performance, accuracy and hardware cost to IEEE 754 doubles. \revisedChanges{In addition, we also study the conjugate gradient method for numerically solving systems of linear equations in real-world applications.} For this, we extend the PERCIVAL RISC\nobreakdash-V core and the Xposit custom RISC\nobreakdash-V extension with posit64 and quire operations.
+Results show that posit64 can\removedChanges{ execute as fast as doubles, while also} obtain up to 4 orders of magnitude lower mean square error \removedChanges{and up to 3 orders of magnitude lower maximum absolute error} \revisedChanges{than doubles.
+This leads to a reduction in the number of iterations required for convergence in some iterative solvers.} However, leveraging the quire accumulator register can limit the order of some operations such as matrix multiplications.
+Furthermore, detailed FPGA \revisedChangesTwo{and ASIC} synthesis results highlight the significant hardware cost of 64-bit posit arithmetic and quire.
 Despite this, the large accuracy improvements achieved with the same memory bandwidth suggest that posit arithmetic may provide a potential alternative representation for scientific computing.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{